flow-hydraulics/flow-wallet-api/README.md

 ## Credit

-The Flow Wallet API is developed and maintained by [Equilibrium](https://equilibrium.co/).
+The Flow Wallet API is developed and maintained by [Equilibrium](https://equilibrium.co/), with support from the Flow core contributors.

 <a href="https://equilibrium.co/"><img src="equilibrium.svg" alt="Equilibrium" width="200"/></a>